lyrs/TriviaNLQ/README.md

-# LingNLQ project
+# Trivia project

-The current repository contains the data, code and results of the LingNLQ project.
+The current repository contains the data, code and results of the TriviaNLQ project.
 It was realised by Karolin Boczoń, Dimitra Niaouri, Roham Roshanfekr and Muhammad Shahzaib for the 2022-2023 Software Project (UE905 EC1) at IDMC (Nancy), under the supervision of Miguel Couceiro and Esteban Marquer.

 ## Abstract
-The LingNLQ is TBD.
+The TriviaNLQ is TBD.

 ## Content
 - [Install instructions](#install-instructions)